alkem-io/alkemio/docs/technical-design.md

     * **Relation**: an interaction to be tracked between two Users / Organisations / Groups related to a particular Opportunity
 *   **Agents**: representing an entity in the platform in interactions with other entities.
 Entities with Agents include: Users, Organisations, Challenges, Ecoverses etc.
     * **Credentials**: a list of credentials held by the Agent.
 Important to note is that there are two types of credentials that can be associated with an Agent (a) simple credentials, which are managed by the platform (b) verified credentials, which are familiar W3C Verified Credentials.
+*   **Authorization Policy**: representing the authorization rules that grant privileges to agents that are interacting with the entity.
+    * **Privilege**: a list of potential Privileges such as Create, Read, Update, Delete, Grant that can be required in any particular interaction.

 To facilitate flexible usages of this data model, most key entities have **Tagsets** associated with them, allowing for easy filtering + connecting
 *   Tags allow for a fairly unstructured entity relationship model to be used in a variety of ways.